lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 ## Wanna talk?

-**If you'd like to have a chat, <a onclick="sa_event('calendly-deadlines')" target="_blank" href="https://calendly.com/lucasfcosta/1-1-with-lucas">you can book a slot with me here</a>**.
+**I currently offer mentorship and consulting packages for individuals and startups wishing to ship more software in less time and with less stress.
+If you're interested in improving your processes and pipelines, <a onclick="sa_event('calendly-deadlines')" target="_blank" href="https://calendly.com/lucasfcosta/1-1-with-lucas">book a free introduction call here</a>**.
 I'd love to help you solve any problems you might be facing or answer any questions you might have.

 Alternatively, you can [send me a tweet or DM @thewizardlucas](https://twitter.com/thewizardlucas) or [an email at lucas@lucasfcosta.com](mailto:lucas@lucasfcosta.com).